daverosoff/PreTeXtual/README.md

 * Syntax highlighting is not always consistent.
 * The `ref` snippet does not bring up the quick panel.
 Should it?
 * Recursive search through included files for labels is not yet implemented.
-  This will only work for xref completion, not Go To Anything.
+  This will only work for xref completion, not Go To Symbol.
 * Nothing has been tested on OS X or Linux.